florianwittkamp/FD_ACOUSTIC/JupyterNotebook/1D/README.md

-# Jupyter Notebook Finite-Difference-Code
+# Jupyter Notebook Finite-Difference Code

-The Jupyter Notebook Python Finite-Difference code is tested with **Python 3.9**.
-The modules **numpy** and **matplotlib** are required.
+The Jupyter Notebook Python Finite-Difference code has been tested with **Python 3.9**.
+The required modules are **numpy** and **matplotlib**.

 There are two versions of each file.
-The one without `_fast` in the file name is identical to the Matlab version.
-The `_fast` versions use a vectorization of the loops over the grid points, which will speed up the code significantly.
-In Matlab this vectorization is done automatically in the background, therefore, no speed up could be archived by adding this to the Matlab code.
+Files without `_fast` in their names are identical to the Matlab versions.
+The `_fast` versions utilize vectorization of the loops over the grid points, resulting in a significant speedup of the code.
+In Matlab, this vectorization is automatically performed in the background; therefore, no speedup could be achieved by adding this to the Matlab code.

-### Compare accuracy
+## Compare Accuracy

-To compare the accuracy of the different temporal and spatial orders you can use the notebook `FD_1D_compare.ipynb`, that will plot the seismograms of each FD-script which is available in this repository.
+To compare the accuracy of the different temporal and spatial orders, you can use the `FD_1D_compare.ipynb` notebook, which plots the seismograms of each FD-script available in this repository.

-Prior to use this notebook, you have to run the `*_fast.ipynb` notebooks, which will produce and save the seismograms:
+Before using this notebook, you must run the `*_fast.ipynb` notebooks, which produce and save the seismograms:

 ```
 FD_1D_DX4_DT3_ABS_fast.ipynb
 FD_1D_DX4_DT4_ABS_fast.ipynb